Twechar railway station: History

 Opened by the North British Railway, it became part of the London and North Eastern Railway during the Grouping of 1923.
 The line passed to the Scottish Region of British Railways upon nationalisation.
 The line and station remained open to passengers until 1951.
 1961 was the closure date for general goods and mineral freight traffic.
 The settlement at Twechar to the south of the station developed in size and its name was adopted instead of Gavell in 1924.

-Although the closure of the Kelvin Valley line to passengers was on 20/7/51 it remained as a through route until 1956; Goods traffic ceased to the east via Kilsyth for goods and mineral traffic in 1965.
+Although the closure of the Kelvin Valley line to passengers was on 20 July 1951 it remained as a through route until 1956; Goods traffic ceased to the east via Kilsyth for goods and mineral traffic in 1965.

 Infrastructure

-The single platform and station typical station building with its ticket office, waiting room, canopy, etc. stood on the southern side of this single track line with extensive sidings and cross over sidings on the same side serving the Baird's Private Railway as well as general goods.
+The single platform and typical station building with its ticket office, waiting room, canopy, etc. stood on the southern side of this single track line with extensive sidings and cross over sidings on the same side serving the Baird's Private Railway as well as general goods.
 A long siding ran parallel to the main line from the east, ending close to the stationmaster's house that was present on the northern side of the line.
 A road bridge from Gavell crossed the line to the west of the platform end with the access to the goods yard to the east with its various associated buildings.
 A signal box is shown at the eastern end of the station, closed by 1966.
 The main station building stood at the western end of the platform.
 By 1957 the parallel siding had been lifted and the station building demolished.